Ojibwe religion: Revivalism

-By the mid-20th century, Christianity had reached all areas inhabited by Ojibwe.
-At some point, peyotism had also been introduced to some Ojibwe.

 Writing in the 1990s, Smith observed that Ojibwe religion had undergone "a great revival".
 The Woodlands style of art, associated with the work of Norval Morrisseau in the 1960s, often featured traditional myth in its imagery and contributed to this religious resurgence.
 Various Ojibwe sought to recreate the Midewiwin, relying on recorded accounts of the practice to do so.
 Many Ojibwe have interpreted this cultural revival as a fulfilment of the Seven Fires prophecy; the Seventh Prophecy had recounted a rebirth of the Ojibwe people and a return to their ancestral ways.

 In 1968, several Ojibwe Natives founded the American Indian Movement (AIM) activist group.
 AIM soon gained a Lakota focus as its members sought the guidance of Lakota religious leader Leonard Crow Dog.
-The sweat lodge ceremony practised by Lakota groups have since spread widely among Native Americans.
-The scholar of religion Suzanne Owen noted that she had seen Ojibwe people using the Lakota term mitakuye oyasin (all my relations) as a means of encapsulating Native American perspectives on life more broadly.
+Lakota religious influences subsequently fed into Ojibwe communities.
+The scholar of religion Suzanne Owen noted that she had seen Ojibwe people using the Lakota term mitakuye oyasin as a means of encapsulating Native American perspectives on life more broadly.
+The Ojibwe have been criticized by some Lakota as 'cultural thieves', since the term has been historically specific to the Lakota people and their relatives.

 Reception and legacy

 Smith noted that many of the Ojibwe she encountered saw their traditional religion not as a culturally bound system but as something that might contribute to a new world philosophy.
 One Ojibwe, Wa’na’nee’che, for instance taught sweat lodge ceremonies to people in the United Kingdom during the 2000s.

-Christian missionaries have often perceived the manitouk as demons.

-The religion of the Ojibwes has attracted less academic attention than the traditions of some of their neighbors, in part due to the absence of any 19th-century revivalist movement under a clear leader, something seen in certain other Native communities.
+Ojibwe religion has sometimes faced a negative response from Christians, with Christian missionaries often perceiving the manitouk as demons.
+The religion of the Ojibwes has attracted less academic attention than the traditions of some of their Native neighbors, in part due to the absence of any 19th-century revivalist movement under a clear leader, something seen in certain other Native communities.